19hours/sg-statutes/Acts/Legal Profession Act.md

 34\.
 Section 33 does not extend to —

-(a) the Attorney-General or the Solicitor-General or any other person acting under the authority of either of them;
+(a) theAttorney-General or the Solicitor-General or any other person actingunder the authority of either of them;

-(b) the Public Trustee, the Official Assignee, Assistant Public Trustees and Assistant Official Assignees acting in the course of their duties under any law relating to those offices;
+(b) thePublic Trustee, the Official Assignee, Assistant Public Trusteesand Assistant Official Assignees acting in the course of their dutiesunder any law relating to those offices;

-(c) the Director of Legal Aid and Assistant Directors of Legal Aid acting in the course of their duties under the provisions of the Legal Aid and Advice Act (Cap.
-160);
+(c) theDirector of Legal Aid and Assistant Directors of Legal Aid actingin the course of their duties under the provisions of the LegalAid and Advice Act (Cap.
+160) ;

-(d) any other public officer drawing or preparing instruments in the course of his duty;
+(d) anyother public officer drawing or preparing instruments in the courseof his duty;

-(e) any person acting personally for himself only in any matter or proceeding to which he is a party;
+(e) anyperson acting personally for himself only in any matter or proceedingto which he is a party;

-(f) any bona fide and full-time employee of an insurance company negotiating for the settlement of or settling a claim made or contemplated against any person or body corporate in cases where the claim, arising out of personal injury or death, relates to a risk insured by that insurance company;
+(f) anybona fide and full-time employee of an insurance company negotiating forthe settlement of or settling a claim made or contemplated againstany person or body corporate in cases where the claim, arising outof personal injury or death, relates to a risk insured by that insurancecompany;

-(g) [Deleted by Act 23/2004 wef 14/09/2004]
+(g) [Deleted by Act 23 of 2004]

-(h) any full-time member of the academic staff of any department of the National University of Singapore or of any department of law in any other institution of higher learning in Singapore who is a qualified person rendering any opinion or acting in an advisory capacity on any matter in which he has been instructed by an advocate and solicitor;
+(h) anyfull-time member of the academic staff of any department of theNational University of Singapore or of any department of law inany other institution of higher learning in Singapore who is a qualifiedperson rendering any opinion or acting in an advisory capacity onany matter in which he has been instructed by an advocate and solicitor;

-(i) any accountant drawing or preparing documents in the exercise of his profession;
+(i) anyaccountant drawing or preparing documents in the exercise of hisprofession;

-(j) any proceeding before the Industrial Arbitration Court or the Syariah Court;
+(j) anyproceeding before the Industrial Arbitration Court or the SyariahCourt;

-(k) any person merely employed to engross any instrument or proceeding;
+(k) anyperson merely employed to engross any instrument or proceeding;

-(l) any approved company auditor drawing or preparing any instrument which he is empowered to do under any law for the time being in force relating to companies; or
+(l) anyapproved company auditor drawing or preparing any instrument which heis empowered to do under any law for the time being in force relatingto companies; or

-(m) any agent duly authorised to the satisfaction of the Registrar of Trade Marks drawing or preparing documents in any matter relating to trade marks.
+(m) anyagent duly authorised to the satisfaction of the Registrar of TradeMarks drawing or preparing documents in any matter relating to trademarks.

-[35/2001]
+[35/2001; 23/2004]

 ### Sections 32 and 33 not to extend to arbitration proceedings